Whee30/warrantBuilder/README.md

 11/30/24 - removed direct references to a specific agency.
 Script should be modified to associate to your specific agency if you intend on using it.
 Future plans include... get this... a warrant builder *builder*.

-05/07/25 - working on exporting the court/county/etc customizations to an external JSON so that a self-contained executable can be useful to others who don't want to mess with learning to edit the python.
+05/08/25 - converted the common verbiage source to json to simplify the process of inporting the verbiage.
+Added settings.json which will now populate the rank, county, court, agency and state variables accordingly.
+This enables easy modification for people who don't want to comb through 800 lines of python.
+This also makes distribution of self-contained executables possible while maintaining the ability to modify the values. settings.json will be stored in the "sources" directory.

 Open to suggestions, this isn't intended as a public release just yet, it is unfinished and built specifically for one agency... however if someone else gets use of it please let me know!